 The Oxford English Dictionary defines stigma as "a mark or sign of disgrace or discredit."
-Perhaps more accurate to the setting of mental illness is the dictionary's definition of stigmatize: "to describe as unworthy or disgraceful"-in this sense, stigma is not a natural mark of inferiority, but a product of social labeling.
+Perhaps more accurate to the setting of mental illness is the dictionary's definition of stigmatize: "to describe as unworthy or disgraceful"-in this sense, stigma is not a natural mark of inferiority, but a product of social labeling.3

-As part of the Royal College of Psychiatrists' 5-year campaign to destigmatize mental illness, Changing Minds: Every Family in the Land, Porter described stigma in mental illness as a creation of spoiled identity.
+As part of the Royal College of Psychiatrists' 5-year campaign to destigmatize mental illness, Changing Minds: Every Family in the Land, Porter1 described stigma in mental illness as a creation of spoiled identity.
 He wrote:

 Stigmatizing involves projecting onto an individual or group judgments about what is inferior, repugnant, or disgraceful.
 It translates disgust into the disgusting, apprehensions of danger into the dangerous.
-It is thus the creation of spoiled identity; first it singles out difference, next it calls it inferiority, and finally blames those who are different for their otherness.
+It is thus the creation of spoiled identity; first it singles out difference, next it calls it inferiority, and finally blames those who are different for their otherness.1

 This perception of difference or "otherness" is a key step in the process of events that lead to the formulation of negative opinion.
 Instinctively, both human and animal groups rely on predictable behavior to confirm identity and therefore to ensure safety.
-The ability to recognize a difference is intimately related to our cognitive style and enables us to make snap decisions based on the default assumption that, if something is strange or unpredictable, it may be dangerous-essentially stereotyping enhanced by arousal.
+The ability to recognize a difference is intimately related to our cognitive style and enables us to make snap decisions based on the default

-Pharmaceuticals, Brentford, Middlesex, United Kingdom.
+From European Medical, GlaxoSmithKline Pharmaceuticals, Brentford, Middlesex, United Kingdom.

 This article is derived from the proceedings of the meeting "ESEMeD: Benefit to the Community in Depression and Anxiety," held on September 5, 2003, in Cliveden, Berkshire, United Kingdom.
 The meeting was supported by an unrestricted educational grant from GlaxoSmithKline Pharmaceuticals.